 The Manipulator in operation cannot stop immediately after the safeguard is opened.
-In addition, stopping time and stopping distance vary by following factors:
+In

 Hand weight WEIGHT Setting ACCEL Setting Workpiece weight SPEED Setting Posture etc.

 For stopping time and stopping distance of the Manipulator, refer to "Appendix C: Stopping Time and Stopping Distance When the Safeguard is Opened".